xieguigang/mzkit/README.md

 **Credits**

-> This open source mass spectrometry data toolkit is developed at the [BioDeep](http://www.biodeep.cn/) R&D laboratory and provided to you by ``BioNovoGene`` corporation.
+> This open source mass spectrometry data toolkit is developed at the [BioDeep](http://www.biodeep.cn/) R&D laboratory and brought to you by ``BioNovoGene`` corporation.

 ![](docs/BioNovoGene.png)